teoat/zenith/docs/standards/comprehensive_standards_framework.md

 # 4. Security Incident Response

 ## 4.1 Purpose
-This procedure establishes the structured approach for detecting, responding to, and recovering from security incidents affecting the 378x492 Fraud Detection Platform.
+This procedure establishes the structured approach for detecting, responding to, and recovering from security incidents affecting the Zenith Fraud Detection Platform.

 ## 4.2 Scope
 Applies to all security incidents including unauthorized access, data breaches, malware infections, denial of service attacks, and compliance violations.